SangResidata/Time-Series-Forecasting/README.md

 ### 2. Machine Learning Models

 Machine learning models can capture the complex patterns in data that traditional models might miss.

+**Random forest models** build multiple decision trees and combine their outputs to improve prediction accuracy in time series analysis.
+They handle large, high-dimensional data sets and are robust to overfitting.
+By using past data as predictors, they capture nonlinear relationships and interactions, making them well-suited for modeling irregular patterns.